vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

 We're going to take a deep dive on the SailGP regatta that took place in Bermuda in April 2021.
 In particular we're going to have a look at race 4 (out of 7 in total).
 We're going to do a post race analysis with the goal of helping the teams perform better in the upcoming race.

-Earlier, we uploaded the data of this race to Autonomous Datawarehouse.
+Earlier, we uploaded the data of this race to Autonomous Data Warehouse.
 Now, we have to make this available to Oracle Analytics Cloud.

 1. On the top right, choose Create and then Dataset.